-- A Supports Waiver participant may be his or her own EOR unless the eligible participant is a minor or has an authorized representative (i.e. guardian) over financial matters in place. - If the participant is not their own EOR, the EOR must be a legal representative of the recipient - The EOR should be aware of the participant's supports needs, and have an • interest in ensuring that the participant gets their services and goods.
+- A Mi Via participant may be his or her own EOR unless the eligible participant is a minor or has an authorized representative (i.e. guardian) over financial matters in place. - If the participant is not their own EOR, the EOR must be a legal representative of the recipient - The EOR should be someone who knows the participant, is aware of the participant's supports needs, and has an interest in ensuring that the participant gets their services and goods.

-A person interested in becoming an EOR must complete the Employer of Record packet to establish themselves as the EOR and to use the FMA for payroll and other employment related functions.
+Persons interested in becoming an EOR must complete the Employer of Record packet to establish themselves as the EOR and to use the FMA for payroll and other employment related functions.